fadado/jqt/README.md

 ### Installation

-In systems with the GNU software installed tools as [Bash](https://www.gnu.org/software/bash/), [sed](https://www.gnu.org/software/sed/) and other shell tools are installed by default.
+In systems with the GNU software installed tools such as [Bash](https://www.gnu.org/software/bash/), [sed](https://www.gnu.org/software/sed/) and other shell tools are installed by default.
 To use _jqt_ you must install additional tools like [GPP](https://logological.org/gpp) or [Pandoc](http://pandoc.org/); for example, in recent _Fedora Linux_ distributions